Diane Lyden Murphy, Dean

 About the College

 Welcome to the David B. Falk College of Sport and Human Dynamics.
-Our legacy spans a century, weaving the values of human connection, civic service, and social justice into our academic offerings.
-Falk College brings together Syracuse University’s departments of Exercise Science, Human Development and Family Science, Marriage and Family Therapy, Nutrition and Food Studies, Public Health, Social Work, and Sport Management in an environment of cross-disciplinary teaching, research, practice, and service.
-Students benefit greatly from a powerful alumni network.
-Through classroom learning and hands-on experience in our customized learning laboratories and through community field opportunities, our students learn by example-and by doing-to become professionals who will provide services that enhance the emotional and physical well-being of individuals, families, and communities.
+The Falk College brings together Syracuse University’s departments of Human Development and Family Science, Marriage and Family Therapy, Public Health, Food Studies and Nutrition, Sport Management and Social Work in an environment of cross-disciplinary teaching, research, practice and service.
+Through classroom learning and hands-on experience, our students learn by example-and by doing-to become professionals who will provide services that enhance the emotional and physical well-being of individuals, families, and communities.

 The Falk College leadership team includes:

-The Falk College Dean’s Office can be reached at 315-443-2027 for more information about academic programs, services, and all other activities related to the college.
+The Dean’s Office of the Falk College can be reached at 315-443-2027 for more information about academic programs, services and all other activities related to the College.

 Mission and Goals

-Falk College is committed to improving the health and well-being of individuals of all ages, their families, and their communities through scholarship, practice, civic engagement, advocacy, and entrepreneurial leadership within the framework of principles of social justice.
-We foster student growth by engaging diverse perspectives around our shared values.
-This is an exciting time at Falk College as our traditional academic programs that focus on social responsibility and justice are merging with new and evolving majors reflective of educating global citizens whose leadership changes the people and places where they live and work.
+The Falk College is committed to improving the health and well-being of individuals of all ages, their families, and their communities through scholarship, practice, civic engagement, advocacy, and entrepreneurial leadership within the framework of principles of social justice.
+The Falk College brings together a rich history of academic programs whose signatures of social responsibility and justice join new and evolving majors reflective of educating global citizens whose leadership changes the places and people where they live and work.

 Undergraduate Program Overview